calispera-david/AITAI/README.md

-This app assigns the task of manipulating .csv files in order to train a model on that data.
+This app assigns the task of manipulating .csv files to a Gemini-based agent in order to train a model on that data.

 What works now:
 -Interface